-The crooked jutting out collarbones, their pimples, their herring smeared mouths, the curve of their horse-like neck?
-My parents growing old in the twilight.
-Hunched backed and nard like beasts.
-The rusty Jews keeping shaking in my face, their hairy fists, "You outcast, pick up your miserable suitcase.
-You're cursed and scorned, get out."
+The crooked cutting, jutting out collarbones, their pimples, their herring-smeared mouths, the curse, the curve of their horse like necks, my parents, growing old in the twilight, hunched back to gnarled like beasts.
+The rusty Jews keeping shaking in my face, their hairy fists.
+You outcast!
+Pick up your miserable suitcase.
+You're cursed and scorned.
+Get out!
 I'm leaving my old bed behind.
 Should I leave?
 I will.
-Good riddance, I don't care.
-You see, why were so many young Jews prepared to make the break with the past?
+Good riddens.
+I don't care."
+You see why were so many young Jews prepared to make the break with the past?
 Jews always identify with a social order that removes discrimination and that's what the Russians have done.

-And also you can have a huge role in Soviet life.
-One of the other areas, of course Jews are very prominent in the upper echelons of the party, but also in the secret police.
+And also, you can have a huge role in Soviet life.
+One of the other areas, of course, Jews are very prominent in the upper echelons of the party, but also in the secret police.
 20% of the members of the Cheka were Jews.
-And half of the 12 that run the department combating counter-revolutionary activity were Jewish.
-Now ironically, the fact that there were so many Jews in high positions in the party led to actions against anti-Semitism.
-Now I should mention of course, and I've mentioned this in a previous talk, that the great tussle after Lenin's death was for power.
+And half of the 12 that run the department combating counter revolutionary activity was Jewish.
+Now, ironically, the fact that there were so many Jews in high positions in the party led to actions against anti-Semitism.
+Now, I should mention, of course, and I've mentioned this in a previous talk, that the great tussle after Lenin's death was for power.
 And Stalin, you know, Stalin had been on the lower echelons, but Stalin was a genius.
-Do you know what he was a genius at?
+You know what he was a genius at?
 Understanding the nature of power.
-Trotsky was the obvious successor, the man who created the Red Army, the commissar for foreign affairs.
+Trotsky was the obvious successor, the man who created the Red Army, the Komsomol for Foreign Affairs.

 And I don't suppose you'll ever forget that photograph I showed you of him actually signing the Treaty of Brest-Litovsk with the German generals.

-The man who kept Russia safe actually, who won, ruthless, ruthless, ruthless, but not that politically astute.
-Because what Stalin did, after Lenin had his first first stroke, he did a deal with Kamenev and Zinoviev, two other Jews, and they marginalised Trotsky and gradually Trotsky is pushed out of power.
-But Stalin, look, it's very complicated with Stalin.
+The man who kept Russia safe, actually, who won, ruthless, ruthless but not that politically astute.
+Because what Stalin did after Lenin had his first stroke, he did a deal with Kamenevs and Zinoviev, we have two other Jews, and they marginalised Trotsky.
+And gradually, Trotsky is pushed out of power.
+But Stalin, it's very complicated with Stalin.
 I mean, was Stalin an anti-Semite?
-How do you know when you're dealing with one of the greatest monsters that history's ever known?
-But certainly in power, he doesn't want anti-Semitism.
-And in fact, the regime produced 52 books in the 20s countering anti-Semitism.
+How do you know when you're dealing with one of the greatest monsters the history's ever known?

-In 1920, but also when, he didn't want to go too far, and there's a wonderful little incident that Antony Polonsky's uncovered.
+But certainly, in power, he doesn't want anti-Semitism.
+And in fact, the regime produced 52 books in the twenties, countering anti-Semitism.
+In 1920, but also when...
+He didn't want to go too far.
+And there's a wonderful little incident that Antony Polonsky's uncovered.
 In 1924, it came to light that Lenin had a Jewish grandfather, a man called Israel Blank.
 He came from a shtetl in Belarus.
-An Lenin, it was secret.
-And Lenin's widow Krupskaya, she wanted it made public as a way of combating anti-Semitism.
-She said this, "it's confirmation of the exceptional ability of the Semitic tribe and of the extraordinary beneficial influence of its blood on the offspring of mixed marriage."
+It was secret.
+And Lenin's widow, Krupskaya, she wanted it made public as a way of combating anti-Semitism.
+She said this, "It's confirmation of the exceptional ability of the Semitic tribe and of the extraordinary beneficial influence of its blood on the offspring of mixed marriage."

 Let me say, and she contacted Stalin about it twice in '32 and '34.
-Let me repeat it, because it's of its time, but it's fascinating, "Confirmation of the exceptional ability of the Semitic tribe and of the extraordinary beneficial influence of its blood on the offspring of mixed marriage.
+Let me repeat it because it's of its time but it's fascinating.
+"Confirmation of the exceptional ability of the Semitic tribe and of the extraordinary beneficial influence of its blood on the offspring of mixed marriage."
+Now,